Surviving through the Centuries

 For over two and a half centuries, the Cupola House has stood watch from the north shore of Edenton Bay.
 It was built in 1758 by Francis Corbin, land agent for John Carteret, Earl of Granville.
-Carteret was one of the last famous Lords Proprietors who, in the 17th century, acquired vast territories south of Virginia from King Charles II.
+Carteret was one of the last of the famous Lords Proprietors who, in the 17th century, acquired vast territories south of Virginia from King Charles II.

 Weather and time eventually took its toll.
 The Cupola House’s once formal gardens were sold for commercial development until only 10 feet of space remained beside the house.
 Exterior paint was worn away, and the building was suffering from disrepair.
 Its loving, but impoverished, owners found no recourse but to sell off family treasures, such as the magnificent first floor Georgian woodworks.
 The house was threatened, and a historic landmark was near death.